sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 4. A feature could be configured as kubernetes-mode only.
     * The switch image need not have this container image as embedded (in other words no local copy).
-    * The switch must have systemctl service file and any associated bash scripts for this feature.
+    * The switch must have systemctl service file and any associated bash scripts for this feature, as required by systemd.
     * The service/scripts must ensure all dependencies across other features are met.
     * The feature is still controlled by systemd as start/stop/enable/disable.

 5. A kubernetes deployed container image must comply with guidelines set by SONiC.
    * Required to under go nightly tests to qualify.
    * Kubernetes masters are required to deploy only qualified images.
-   * Switch must have a control over a known label that let switch control, when a manifest can be deployed.
+   * Switch must have a control over a known node-selector label that let switch control, when a manifest can be deployed.
    * Masters control what manifests to deploy and switches/nodes control when to deploy.
    * Containers are expected to call a script at host, on post-start & pre-exit, that record their state.

-6. The monit service would monitor the processes transparently across both modes.

 # Mandates on deployed images
-The following are required, but external to then node/switch, hence not addressed in this design doc.
+The following are required, but external to the node/switch, hence not addressed in this design doc.
 1. The feature deployed by kubernetes must have passed nightly tests.
 2. The manifest for the feature must honor controls laid by switch as start/stop.
 3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.